ticofab/speakertogether/README.md

 While I don't plan to make this more complex than it is now, if other folks find this interesting, we could work together and expand both dataset and functionality.

-## Speakers of DevTalks Reimagined 2021 that I crossed before at other events
+## Speakers at DevTalks Reimagined 2021 that I crossed before at other events

 | Name | Events in common | Events |
 | :--- | :--------------- | :----- |